 |Difference between Vapor and Gas|

-|Vapor is a mixture of two or more different phases at room temperature, these phases are liquid and gaseous phase.||Gas usually contains a single thermodynamic state at room temperature.|
+|Vapour is a mixture of two or more different phases at room temperature, these phases are liquid and gaseous phases.||Gas usually contains a single thermodynamic state at room temperature.|

-|Vapour has a definite shape of the gaseous particles when observed under a microscope.||Gas does not a definite shape when it is observed under a microscope.|
+|Vapour has a collection of particles without any definite shape when observed under a microscope.||Gas does not have a definite shape when it is observed under a microscope.|

-|Vapor consists of random molecules and atoms moving randomly about.||Gas also consists of random molecules and atoms moving about randomly.|
+|Vapour consists of random molecules and atoms moving randomly about.||Gas also consists of random molecules and atoms moving about randomly.|

-|Vapor is not a state of matter unlike gases.||Gases are a state of matter.|
+|Vapour is not a state of matter, unlike gases.||Gases are a state of matter.|

-|Vapors of water are around us all the time at temperatures below the boiling point of water.||Gases are usually formed above its critical temperature, but below critical pressure.|
+|Vapours of water are around us all the time at temperatures below the boiling point of water.||Gases are usually formed above its critical temperature, but below critical pressure.|

-If you liked this article and would like to read more articles related to this, download BYJU’s- The Learning App today!
+If you liked this article and would like to read more articles related to this, download BYJU’S- The Learning App today!
 You may also want to check out our related links below: